Neeraj-Kumar-Coder/100-Days-of-Python/README.md

 - #### Day 064: Learned about static methods in class (@staticmethod decorator)
 - #### Day 065: Learned about class variables and instance variables
 - #### Day 066: Got the solution for library management system
+- #### Day 067: Solved "Clear the clutter" exercise using os module